 16. Preliminary Relief.
-The administrative law judge may issue remedial writs as are necessary to give effect to its jurisdiction and with respect to injunctions shall follow the procedure in Rule 65, SCRCP.
+Requests for preliminary or injunctive relief other than in a pending case shall be governed according to the procedures set forth in this section (II) for contested cases The administrative law judge may issue remedial writs as are necessary to give effect to its jurisdiction and with respect to injunctions shall follow the procedure in Rule 65, SCRCP.

-This section provides that the administrative law judge may issue remedial writs as provided in S. C. Code Ann. §1-23-630 (2005) (as amended).
+This section provides that the administrative law judge may issue remedial writs as provided in S.C.
+Code Ann. §1-23-630 (2005) (as amended).
 The procedure for issuing the injunction is provided by Rule 65, SCRCP.
+Requests for preliminary or injunctive relief other than those made in a pending case are governed by the Rules of Procedure for contested cases.